 5000 Forbes Ave.

 Pittsburgh, PA 15213

-International and non-native English-speaking applicants are required to take the TOEFL or the IELTS examination.
+All applicants who are non-native speakers of English are required to take the TOEFL or the IELTS examination regardless of previous U.S. study.
 Please note the minimum acceptable scores:

 Students can mail all transcripts and TOEFL scores to the School of Art Graduate Admissions address above.
 Our TOEFL code is 2074.

 Candidates should provide English translations for any transcripts that are not in English.

 All application materials and portfolios must be submitted through SlideRoom.